-Landscape architecture is the art of planning, designing, maintaining, rehabilitating and preserving the green space and design of man-made constructions.
-Landscape architecture degrees focus on topics such as architectural design, site planning, living space design, urban planning, urban design, park planning, regional planning, and historic preservation.
-Landscape architecture also continues to create innovative solutions to current issues related to green space aesthetics of roads, parks and gardens.
+Landscape Architecture is the art of planning, designing, maintaining, rehabilitating and preserving the green space and design of man-made constructions.
+Landscape Architecture studies focus on topics such as architectural design, site planning, living space design, urban planning, urban design, park planning, regional planning, and historic preservation.
+This discipline continues to create innovative solutions to current issues related to green space aesthetics of roads, parks and gardens.
 Programmes reunite numerous elements from others disciplines including: botany, climatology, topography and floriculture.

-Bachelors and Masters in Landscape Architecture cover topics such as: plants and their applications, digital landscape graphics, social factors in environmental design, cultural landscape, technical drawing, history of public spaces.
+Landscape Architecture studies cover topics such as: plants and their applications, digital landscape graphics, social factors in environmental design, cultural landscape, technical drawing, history of public spaces.

-Students of landscape architecture degrees develop skills in aesthetic sensitivity and environmental awareness, as well as creativity in emphasizing the practical applications of design solutions.
-A landscape architect requires an in-depth knowledge of biology, geography, as well as of the main characteristics of soil and air masses.
+Students of Landscape Architecture develop skills in aesthetic sensitivity and environmental awareness, as well as creativity in emphasizing the practical applications of design solutions.
+A landscape architect requires an in-depth knowledge of Biology, Geography, as well as of the main characteristics of soil and air masses.

-Landscape architecture graduates follow careers in lawn administration, maintenance and recondition of green areas.
+Landscape Architecture graduates follow careers in lawn administration, maintenance and recondition of green areas.
 They may work as urban planners, landscape architects, cartographers, floriculture consultants, and more.Read more